 After almost turning purple, it was eventually time to venture back inside, buy some chocolate and head back down the mountain.

-Although the views were no way near what I had hoped for, the journey is what that I’ll always remember.
+Although the views were no way near what I had hoped for, the journey is something that I’ll always remember.

 Seeing the rugged Alpine region of one of my favourite countries in the world could never be experienced any other way.
 The weather is very dependent on the experience Jungfrau’s guests will have, but as I’m sure you’ve probably gathered, there are many incredible reasons to visit the Top of Europe, but it’s the journey that is the part you’ll never forget!